GiorgiTchkadua/Construction-Startup-Website/README.md

 # Construction-Startup-Website
 A modern website, a construction and home renovation company providing luxury, remodeling, and building services with an integrated management system.

-# Construction Platform

-A modern website, a construction and home renovation company providing luxury, remodeling, and building services with an integrated management system.

 ## Features
 ✅ Responsive design for desktop & mobile
 ✅ Service listing with detailed descriptions